 What is concerning is that women may be settling for less than they are capable of, less than they deserve, and saying, “if he’s happy, I’m happy.”

 From a very young age, girls are programmed to see themselves in relation to others (this can be seen in women in things like identifying themselves by their relationships—Jack’s mom, Josh’s wife) and to be caregivers.
-Whether this is innate or learned, and it’s probably some of both, girls learn to take care of other people.
-And this is so beautiful and wonderful.
+Whether this is innate or learned, and it’s probably some of both, girls take care of other people.
+And this is beautiful and wonderful.
 All of us have been touched by caring women in our lives.
 I love that about women.

 But it can reach a point, and this is probably the learned part, where it’s too much.
 Too often the message women receive from society is to give and to give and to give.
 That to be a good woman is to sacrifice endlessly and that it’s selfish to do anything for themselves.
 And as women, even when we don’t realize it, we internalize this.